NashTech-Labs/StyleApiVariables.ado/README.md

         apiPacakgeVersion: $(build.configVersion)

   ```

-The parameters are provided to configure the setVariables pipeline according to the desired build configuration and stages.

 Make sure to adjust the repository name, branch name, and parameter values according to your project's requirements.